luca-commits/3DV-sdfdepth/README.md

 To train the scene representation model, edit the `training/sdfstudio/submit_training.sh` file and change the `SCENE_NAME` variable to the scene that you want to train the representation of.
 If needed, also change the path to the data.

+The output of this phase of the pipeline are the trained scene representation models, which will be present in the `training/sdfstudio/output` directory.

 ### Rendering novel views

 Once you have trained the scene representation model, to render novel views for a particular scene, you are ready to render the novel views of that scene.

 To render novel views, edit the `training/sdfstudio/render_views.sh` file and change the `SCENE_NAME`, `NERF_NAME`, `TIMESTAMP` and `ANGLE` variables to the desired values. (hint: the `NERF_NAME` and `TIMESTAMP` can be found in the path to your saved model in the outputs folder, an example is given by the default values in the `render_views.sh` script)

+The rendered scenes will be present in the `training/sdfstudio/renders` directory.

 ## Authors

-Niall Siegenheim, Lovro Rabuzin, Luca Wolfart, Mert Ertugrul
+Niall Siegenheim, Luca Wolfart, Lovro Rabuzin, Mert Ertugrul

 D-INFK, ETH Zurich